castorway/HackED_Bots/README.md

 # HackED_Bots
-bots for the CompE Club's HackED hackathons!
+ Discord bots that automate the platform (verification, judging, and more) for CompE Club's HackED hackathons in 2024.

 ## General Setup

 1. Ensure you have a `.env` file in the toplevel repo (`HackED_Bots/`) which contains a variable `BOT_TOKEN=<your_bot_token>`.